-October 17, 2017, the TSX Venture Exchange approved the Company's change of business to become an industrial oil company.
+On April 17, 2017, the Company submitted a COB application to the TSX Venture Exchange to become an industrial oil listed company.
 The Company intends to pursue the next stage of development of this re-refinery to avail itself of market conditions for Group II and Group III base oil to leverage the advantages currently available to the Company in terms of availability of construction labour and inexpensive equipment manufacture and fabrication.